+GLOBAL 10A, C10A:

-GLOBAL 10A: Introduction to Global Studies.
+Introduction to Global Studies.
 This must be completed with a grade of C or better prior to declaring the major.
 A grade of C- does not satisfy this requirement.
 Note: This requirement may be repeated only once to achieve a grade of C or better.

 GLOBAL 10B: Critical Issues in Global Studies.

+GLOBAL 45, POLECON 45: Survey of World History.

-ECON 1 or 2: Have completed ECON 1 or 2 with a grade of C or better (C- does not satisfy this requirement), or have completed the equivalent course at another college, or have received AP scores of 4 or better or IB score of 5 or better on BOTH of the micro-economics AND macro-economics exams.
+ECON 1 or 2: Have completed ECON 1 or 2 with a grade of C or better (C- does not satisfy this requirement), or have completed the equivalent course at another college, or have received AP scores of 4 or better or IB score of 5 or better on BOTH of the microeconomics AND macro-economics exams.
 (HL contains both micro & macro and thus satisfies the requirement.)

-GLOBAL 45 (IAS 45): Survey of World History.
-This must be completed with a grade of B- or better on the first attempt prior to declaring the major.
-An AP score of 5 on the World History exam will satisfy this requirement (applies to AP exams taken on or before July 1, 2018).
-STAT 2, C8, 20, 21 or W21: Intro to Statistics; Foundations of Data Science; Intro to Probability and Statistics; Intro to Probability and Statistics for Business; Intro to Probability and Statistics for Business (online version).
-An AP score of 3 on the Statistics exam will satisfy the STAT 2 requirement.
+STAT 2, C8, 20, 21 or W21: Intro to Statistics; Foundations of Data Science; Intro to Probability and Statistics;

+Intro to Probability and Statistics for Business; Intro to Probability and Statistics for Business (online version).
+An AP score of 3 on the Statistics exam will satisfy the

+STAT 2 requirement.